-(ii) the name and address of any company or firm that supplies the financial services or products offered or sold by him or her in the following language:
+(ii) the name and address of any company or firm that supplies the financial services or products offered or sold by an individual in the following language:

 "I am authorized to offer or sell products and/or services issued by or through the following firm(s):

 The products will be traded, distributed, or placed through the clearing/trading firm(s) of: